 Buyer’s Guide for Firm Mattresses

 What You Need to Know about Sleeping on a Firm Mattress

 Mattress firmness refers to how the bed’s surface feels underneath a sleeper’s body, and is directly tied to the materials used in the topmost comfort layer of the mattress.
-At Tuck, we evaluate firmness in mattresses using a 1-to-10 scale, with 1 being the least firm and 10 being the firmest.
+We evaluate firmness in mattresses using a 1-to-10 scale, with 1 being the least firm and 10 being the firmest.
 However, most mattresses sold today fall between a 3 (or ‘Soft’) and an 8 (‘Firm’).
 When we talk about a firm mattress, we’re referring to beds with a rating of 7 or higher on this 1-to-10 scale.

 Choosing the Best Firm Mattress

 If we had to boil down what makes a great mattress, it’d be how well it keeps your spine aligned while you sleep.
 Your mattress’s ability to support proper spinal alignment is essential to feeling comfortable while you sleep, and well-rested upon waking up.
 Some sleepers require a firm mattress to achieve this, especially heavier sleepers and those who sleep on their back or stomach.

 Heavier individuals prefer firmer mattresses because they provide more comfort and support than less firm options.
 With a softer mattress, heavier people can sink too deeply into the mattress surfaces, incurring aches and pains as their spine gets pulled out of alignment.